adam-foley/survivor/README.md

 # Survivor - Outwit.
 Outplay.
 Outlast.
-Created a web scraper to aggregate data on seasons of Survivor and store it in an AWS MySQL Database in order to analyze season trends.
+Created a web scraper to aggregate data on seasons of Survivor and store it in an AWS MySQL Database with the goal of finding trends.

 ![alt text](https://upload.wikimedia.org/wikipedia/en/thumb/4/40/400px-Survivor.borneo.logo.png/250px-400px-Survivor.borneo.logo.png)